amad-person/PlaintextBlogThemer/README.md

 # Plaintext Blog Themer

-An opinionated themer for theming and visualizing what your plaintext blog will look like.
+An opinionated themer for configuring and visualizing what your plaintext blog will look like.

 You can see your poor choices in full glory for the following: